 Critical Aspects of Competency: Assessment requires evidence that the candidate: 1.1.
 Prepared site for planting seedlings.
 1.2.
 Transplanted poly-bagged, budded rubber seedlings 1.3.
 Safety precautions are practiced in the conduct of land preparations 2.
 Required Knowledge and Skills 2.1.
 Knowledge, Theory, Practices and Systems Operations 2.1.1.
 Soil characterizations 2.1.2.
 Rubber-based farming system 2.1.3.
 Uses and application of tools and farm implements 2.1.4.
 Digging canals and drainage 2.1.5.
 Land preparation 2.1.6.
 Practice 3Rs and 5S 2.1.7.
 Program of work activities are implemented as scheduled 2.2.
-Communication 2.2.1.
+Communication 2.3.1.
 Prepare and submit required reports 2.3.
 Mathematics and Mensuration 2.3.1.
 Basic mathematical operations 2.3.2.
 Percentages and rations 2.3.3.
-Measuring distances 2.4.
-Safety Practices 2.4.1.
+Measuring distances 2.4.1.
 Proper application of chemicals such as fertilizer, pesticides and insecticides.
 2.4.2.
 Proper application use of tools, farm implements and equipment.
 2.4.3.
 Wear appropriate PPE 2.4.4.
 Proper spraying techniques 2.4.5.
 Safety procedures in handling and storage of chemicals 2.4.6.
-Disposal of chemicals and containers 2.5.
-Codes and Regulations 2.5.1.
-Comply with DA, DENR, FPA Laws, Rules and Regulations 2.6.
-Materials, Tools &amp; Equipment: Uses, Specifications and Maintenance 2.6.1.1.
-Can understand and follow instructional manuals 2.6.1.2.
-Safe keeping of equipments every after use 2.6.2.
-Materials 2.6.2.1.
-Where to source good quality supplies, materials and equipment needed in the operation of the farm 2.6.3.
-Maintenance 2.6.3.1.
-Regular upkeep of equipments and facilities 2.6.3.2.
+Disposal of chemicals and containers 2.5.1.
+Comply with DA, DENR, FPA Laws, Rules and Regulations 2.6.1.1.
+Can understand and follow instructional manuals 2.6.1.1.
+Can understand and follow instructional manuals 2.6.2.1.
+Where to source good quality supplies, materials and equipment needed in the operation of the farm 2.6.3.1.Regular upkeep of equipments and facilities 2.6.3.2.
 Preventive maintenance skills 2.7.
 Values

 2.7.1.
 Honesty

 2.7.2.
 Patient

 2.7.3.
 Time conscious

 2.7.4.
 Sincerity

 2.7.5.
 Positive attitudes towards tasks assignment'

 2.7.6.
 Diligence and Perseverance

 3.Required Skills 3.1.
 Planting rubber trees

 3.2.
 Using of tools and farm implements including

 maintenance and simple repair.

 3.3.
 Monitoring and data recording

 3.4.
 Reading and following layout plan

 3.5.
 Skill in measurement of area and distances

 4. Method of Assessment Competency in this unit must be assessed through:

 4.1.
 Demonstration

 4.2.
 Oral questioning

 4.3.
 Third party report

 5. Resource Implications 5.1.
-All supplies, materials and equipment needed during

-farm operations should be readily available at the farm
+All supplies, materials and equipment needed during farm operations should be readily available at the farm site

-site

-Tools and farm implements use in activities such as

-clearing and plowing sites, digging, among others.
+Tools and farm implements use in activities such as clearing and plowing sites, digging, among others.
+PPE

-• PPE

 Soil sampler

 Fertilizers

 Insecticides/pesticides

-•

-Layout plan District to all
+Layout plan

-Digging tools
+Diaging tools

 Stakes

-• Sprayer
+Spraver

 5.2.
-All workers involved in different activities must be fully

-oriented and cautioned on the different specific work

-activities of the farm
+All workers involved in different activities must be fully oriented and cautioned on the different specific work activities of the farm

 5.3.
-Technical supervisors should have skills and ability in the

-successful implementation of work program activities
+Technical supervisors should have skills and ability in the successful implementation of work program activities

 6. Context of Assessment 6.1.
-Assessment may occur in an appropriately simulated

-environment through TESDA accredited assessment
+Assessment may occur in an appropriately simulated environment through TESDA accredited assessment centers

-centers

-UNIT OF COMPETENCY: PERFORM BUDDING OPERATION
+UNIT OF COMPETENCY : PERFORM BUDDING OPERATION